-As of December 31, 2020, the Company had an income tax-related interest payable of \$205,000 on its consolidated statement of financial condition.
+As of December 31, 2021, the Company had an income tax-related interest payable of \$42,000 on its consolidated balance sheet.

 12. Employee compensation plans

 The Parent and the Company maintain various employee compensation plans for the benefits of the Company's employees and affiliates.
 Two types of employee compensation are granted under share-based compensation and cash-based compensation plans.